trentnixon/Glabs_Application_Flipcards/README.md

-# Glabs_Application_Flipcards
+# Glabs Application Flipcards

-Download/Clone this Repo and Install into the js/Application Folder on the Glabs Shell
+Download/Clone this Repo and Install into the js/Application Folder on the Glabs Shell.